The MCOM Office of Admissions processes thousands of applications for admission each year. The minimum requirements for admission include:

 - Letters of Recommendations (submitted to AACOMAS).
 Three required letters include:

-- A letter from a healthcare provider (Licensed Healthcare Professional, DO or MD preferred) who has supervised the candidate.
+- A letter from a healthcare provider (DO or MD preferred) who has supervised the candidate.

 - Pre-Med Advisor or Committee, Basic Science Faculty, or anyone who can speak to the candidate’s ability to successfully complete a rigorous medical school curriculum.